okomestudio/kaomojin/README.md

-# python-project
+# Kaomojin

-Project template for Python
+A kaomoji extractor for Python.